 The Tolbooth Museum has been closed since the start of the pandemic.
 Unlike other cultural venues it has not been reopened.
 The primary reason for this is there is a large crack to an internal archway on the ground floor, considered a potential risk to health and safety.
 Furthermore, there are extensive repairs required to external areas.
 Including the roofs, stonework, parapets and pointing.
-These requirements have now been initially assessed and a scope of work has been established.
-Tolbooth is a grade A listed building and located in a very prominent location.
+These requirements have now been fully assessed and a scope of work has been established.
+Tolbooth is a grade A listed building - a building of special architectural or historic interest which is outstanding examples of a particular period, style or building type.
+It is also located in a very prominent location.
 The Council has a duty to maintain Listed Buildings in its ownership.
 Failure to maintain the exterior would create a risk of falling masonry, slates and leadwork.
-The work will protect an historically important asset and allow it to be brought back into use.
+The work will protect an historically important asset and create the opportunity for it to be brought back into use.